Difference Between Period Cost vs Product Cost

 Difference | Period Cost | Product cost |

-Definition | Period cost is a time-oriented cost and is not connected with production is called Period cost. | The costs which are a part of the cost of the product rather than the expense of the period in which they are incurred are called product cost. |
+Definition | Period cost is a time-oriented cost and is not connected with production is called Period cost. | The costs which are a part of the cost of the product rather than the expense of the period in which they are incurred are called product costs. |

 Contains | Period cost contains only non-manufacturing costs. | Product cost contains Manufacturing and production cost. |

-Financial Reporting | As period costs are not included in product costs, they are recorded as an expense on the income statement. | Product costs are recorded as inventory in the balance sheet and the cost of goods sold in the income statement.
+Financial Reporting | As period costs are not product costs, they are recorded as expenses on the income statement. | Product costs are recorded as inventory in the balance sheet, and the cost of goods sold in the income statement.
 (After the sale of goods) |

 Cost Basis | Period cost is time-oriented costs. | Product cost is a volume-oriented cost. |

-Valuation | Period cost should not consider for the valuation of inventory. | In product cost Inventory valuation is included. |
+Valuation | Period cost should not consider for the valuation of inventory. | In product cost, Inventory valuation is included. |

-Also Known as | Period costs also called operating costs (excluding the cost of goods sold). | Product costs also called as inventoriable costs. |
+Also Known as | Period costs are also operating costs (excluding the cost of goods sold). | Product costs are also inventoriable costs. |

-Example | Selling cost, General and Administrative cost, Marketing cost, interest expenses, Depreciation expenses, office rent, etc. | Direct material cost, direct labor cost, and Variable Manufacturing overhead cost, Fixed Manufacturing overhead cost. |
+Example | Selling costs, General and Administrative costs, Marketing costs, interest expenses, Depreciation expenses, office rent, etc. | Direct material cost, labor cost, Variable Manufacturing overhead cost, and Fixed Manufacturing overhead cost. |

 Conclusion